Forte-AI/apartmentocean-guides/docs/widget customization.md

 <img src="/assets/images/widget.jpg">

-## Option 1: Changing a greeting message
+## Option 1: Change a greeting message

 Log in to Apartment Ocean dashboard and go to “Widget Customization” section, Option 1.